Marxlp/pyFlightAnalysis/README.rst

 Installation
 ------------

-You can install and run directly *pyFlightAnalysis* from source or using the PyPi Python package manager.
+You can either clone the repository and run the tool directly from source, or you can install *pyFlightAnalysis* (from source or using the PyPi Python package manager) and then run it.
 In either case you will first need to install PyQt (as shown below).

 Install PyQt
 ^^^^^^^^^^^^